What is Gamification in Language Learning?

 Whereas some apps, such as TikTok, can cause attention deficit, gaming actually supports brain development!
 (European Psychologist

-And did you know that gamification is a great way to learn a language too?
+In this blog we’re going to explore how gamification is a great way to learn a language.

 Learning Languages with Video Games